 Stamp duty is an amount that is payable to the Inland Revenue on the whole of the purchase price of a property.

-If the property you are looking to purchase is more than £125,000, you pay between one and four per cent of the whole purchase price and this is calculated on a sliding scale.
+If the property you are looking to purchase is more than £125,000, you pay between one and five per cent of the whole purchase price and this is calculated on a sliding scale.

-Being tenants in common means that if you have purchased a house with your spouse or partner, you each own a share of the property.
+Being tenants in common means that if you have purchased a house with somebody else and you each own a share of the property.
 That share is determined at the time of purchase although it can be varied at a later date.
 If one owner should die, then that share will pass via the deceased's will rather than automatically passing to the co-owner.
+If you own a property as Tennants in common, it is important that you make a will, we can help you with this also.

 This is given to the person/persons who have the right to and owns the property.

 This is a basic assessment on the general condition of the property carried out by the mortgage lender and helps to assess if the property is worth the price you may be paying for it.
-You can carry out a more detailed structural survey at your discretion.
+You can carry out a more detailed survey at your discretion such as a home condition report or structural survey.

-This is Value Added Tax, payable on sums of money at a rate of 17.5% usually payable on professional fees.
+This is Value Added Tax, payable on sums of money and currently is at a rate of 20% usually payable on professional fees.

 The Vendor is the person who is selling the property.